Boolean dimension and tree-width: Preliminaries

 The other tool deals with elements lying in a tree.
 Let $T$ be a rooted tree with some of its edges being colored either with \red or with \green.
-For vertices $u,v\in V(T)$ we denote the subtree of $T$ rooted at $u$ by $T_u$, the unique path between $u$ and $v$ in $T$ by $[u,v]$, and the vertex in $[u,v]$ that is closest to the root of $T$ by $u\wedge v$.
+For a vertex $u\in V(T)$, we denote the subtree of $T$ rooted at $u$ by $T_u$.
+If $v\in T_u$, then we say that $u$ is \emph{below} $v$ in $T$ or $v$ is \emph{above} $u$ in $T$.
+Note that, in particular, $u$ is below itself.
+For $u,v\in V(T)$ we denote the unique path between $u$ and $v$ in $T$ by $[u,v]$, and the vertex in $[u,v]$ that is closest to the root of $T$ by $u\wedge v$.
 We call $u\wedge v$ the \emph{meet} of $u$ and $v$.
 We also assume that $T$ is given together with a planar upward drawing with lowest vertex being the root.
 This implies that at every vertex $u$ there is a left-to-right ordering of the subtrees rooted at the children of $u$.
 Now suppose that the vertices $u$ and $v$ are such that none of them is below the other.
 Then $u\wedge v$ has two children $u'\neq v'$ such that $u\in T_{u'}$ and $v\in T_{v'}$.
 We say that $u$ \emph{is left of} $v$ in $T$ if $T_{u'}$ comes before $T_{v'}$ in the left-to-right ordering of the subtrees rooted at the children of $u\wedge v$.
+For example, in Figure~\ref{fig:red-green tree} we have that $c$ is below $r$, the meet of $f$ and $s$ is $a$, and $k$ is left of $n$.

 \begin{tool}[Color Detection] Let $T$ be a rooted tree with some of its edges being colored either with \red or with \green.
-Then there is a branching program $\mathcal{B}$ depending on $5$ permutations of $V(T)$ such that for every queried $x,y\in V(T)$ with $x\wedge y$ being strictly below $x$ (resp.~$y$) in $T$, $\calB$ outputs $1$ if and only if the first colored edge on $[x\wedge y,x]$ (resp.~$[x\wedge y,y]$) is \red. \end{tool} \begin{proof} The two setups are clearly symmetric, so in the proof we concentrate only on the case when the queried vertices $x,y$ are such that $x\wedge y$ is strictly below $x$.
+Then there is a branching program $\mathcal{B}$ depending on five linear orders on $V(T)$ such that for every queried $x,y\in V(T)$ with $x\wedge y$ being strictly below $x$ (resp.~$y$) in $T$, $\calB$ outputs $1$ if and only if the first colored edge on $[x\wedge y,x]$ (resp.~$[x\wedge y,y]$) is \red. \end{tool} \begin{proof} The two setups are clearly symmetric, so in the proof, we concentrate only on the case when the queried vertices $x,y$ are such that $x\wedge y$ is strictly below $x$.